rusfort/abstract-go-cache/README.md

-## abstract-go-cache
+# abstract-go-cache
-# Lib for abstract cache.
+## Abstract cache lib for any type of cache.
 No more code duplicating.

 Usage example: